 -d '{"path": "/exploit"}'

-Then, go the analytics page.
+Then, go to the analytics page.
 You’ll see:

 Step 4: Retrieve the flag